 - Sea Salt

 My dad is a complete chocoholic and he declared these close to the best, if not the best cookies he’s ever had.
 Whip these up for your gluten-free (and non-gluten-free) chocoholic friends and they’ll be praising the ground you walk on for weeks!
-I hope you try these out and enjoy!
+I hope you try these out, and enjoy!

-Chocolate Fudge Crinkle Cookies (GF)
+Gluten-Free Chocolate Fudge Crinkle Cookies

 Ingredients